cloudmesh/client/docs/source/introduction.rst

 :download:`8 page slide presentation<images/cloudmesh-arch.pptx>`

-Cloudmesh client allows to easily manage virtual machines, containers, HPC tasks,  through a convenienet client and API.
+Cloudmesh client allows to easily manage virtual machines, containers, HPC tasks,  through a convenient client and API.
 Hence cloudmesh is not only a multi-cloud, but a multi-hpc environment that allows also to use container technologies (under development).

 **Client based.** The new cloudmesh is client based.
 That is cloudmesh is run on the users computers.
-THis also includes an add on component to the cloudmesh clienet which is a portal.
-Hence we destinguish the client that containes most of the functionality, as well as a portal that can access the functionality of the portal.
+THis also includes an add on component to the cloudmesh client which is a portal.
+Hence we distinguish the client that contains most of the functionality, as well as a portal that can access the functionality of the portal.
 Important to note is that the user manages its own credentials as he runs the cloudmesh client on his own machine.
-This increses the security as access to any credential is managed by the user and is not part of a credential management system.
+This increases the security as access to any credential is managed by the user and is not part of a credential management system.